How does this class work?

 Stephen Eusebio is from Los Angeles and has been a 3D artist and an Animator for 12 years.

 He currently works at Blizzard Cinematics.
 He has been there for almost 3 years animating for the best video game cinematics in the world.
 His work includes the cinematic and in-game cinematic shorts for Overwatch, Hearthstone, Heroes of the Storm, Diablo, and World of Warcraft.

 "First of all, I'd like to thank Stephen for an excellent class.
 His general sensibilities from animation critique, technical knowledge, and awesome sequence he created for us helped in my overall understanding of Maya.
 He's very accessible and kind, making him easily approachable for any questions I may have had.
 I really liked the pace of the class- it felt challenging while also being reasonable, and I never felt too pressured."

 Grow not only as a 3d animator but also as a team member and leader.
 Learn to actively nurture your creativity, workflow and time management when completing a team sequence.

-Upon completion each student will be featured on our blog, their sequence and achievements.
-Plus sequence will be shared and promoted on all our social media outlets!
+Upon completion each student & sequence will be featured, shared and promoted on all our social media outlets!

 Get course accreditation/Letter of recommendation detailing syllabus, sequence, skills and aptitudes to further your career path!